The interview question usually goes something like this…

 “What’s your greatest achievement?”

-Interview questions that require you to brag about yourself aren’t easy, so I’m going to walk you through exactly how to give a great answer so you can get hired!
+Interview questions that require you to brag about yourself aren’t easy, so I’m going to walk you through exactly how to give a great answer, with word-for-word examples to help you get hired.

 This is a time to brag, not be humble.
 Think about your greatest professional accomplishment and how you achieved it.